 - media archiving and preservation

-Saul Kutnicki is a PhD candidate in Communication and Culture at Indiana University.
-His dissertation, “Impermanent Cinema and Rhetorical Histories of Decline” focuses on the multiple sites and material histories of cinema and film that have been uniquely impacted by forces of decay, abandonment, and obsolescence, and which invite the reformulation of a rhetorical history of movie culture.
+Saul Kutnicki is a PhD graduate in Communication and Culture at Indiana University.
+His dissertation, “Impermanent Cinema: A Rhetorical History of Decline” focuses on the multiple sites and material histories of cinema and film that have been uniquely impacted by forces of decay, abandonment, and obsolescence, and which invite the reformulation of a rhetorical history of movie culture.
 He has presented on this topic at annual conferences held by the National Communication Association, The Society for Cinema and Media Studies, Rhetoric Society of America Biennial Conference, Film & History, and Media Fields.

 Saul also works as an Archivist Assistant at the Indiana University Libraries Moving Image Archive, where he is regularly involved in projects requiring film handling and preservation, acquisitions, event programming, and promotion.

 “Wayfinding Media and Neutralizing Control at the American Shopping Mall.”
 Critical Studies in Media Communication, (2018) vol. 35, issue 5, pp. 401-419 https://www.tandfonline.com/doi/full/10.1080/15295036.2018.1490024